 TETB’s goal is to demonstrate a commitment to all learners across the organisation by developing policies and practices that improve access and appropriate course placement.

-TETB’s, Blended Learning Policy, developed in 2020, provides a framework for the provision of FET programmes, delivered, supported, or assessed through means which may not require the learner to attend a FET centre for the duration of the entire programme.
-This policy will guide the ETB in managing the potential risks posed by challenges and complexities in the arrangements for blended learning programmes, aswell as supporting the development of blended learning procedures which is planned for 2021.
+TETB is working with ETBI in the development of a Blended Learning Policy which will provide a framework for the provision of FET programmes, delivered, supported, or assessed through means which may not require the learner to attend a FET centre for the duration of the entire programme.
+This policy will guide the ETB in managing the potential risks posed by challenges and complexities in the arrangements for blended learning programmes, aswell as supporting the development of blended learning procedures.